spron-in/monitoring/README.md

 198556650
 `

+### Requirements

+1. pip install requests

-Of course bind9 should be configured with json support.
+1. Of course bind9 should be configured with json support.
 We hate XML, right?
 In bind config do not forget to add smth like:

 `
 statistics-channels {